ontruster74/mod3-final-project-be/README.md

 You will create a full stack application for a Tea Subscription Service, including a Rails API and a React front end.
 You do **NOT** need to deploy this app.

-### Rails API

-Feel free to use [this starter repo](https://github.com/turingschool-examples/rails-api-starter) with RSpec and other common gems already configured.

 #### Requirements:

 At a minimum, you must create: